nraecobb/drmellman_copy/2) Program Benefits.md

 Exercise is not a requirement with this program.

-On this program you will be going to exercise for the “right” reasons and enjoy freedom from the “control the scale syndrome”.
+On this program, you are going to exercise for the “right” reasons and will enjoy freedom from the “control the scale syndrome”.
 Exercise is not a factor in weight loss and does not accelerate weight loss.
-On this program calories, fat, fiber and carbohydrates are not counted.
+Calories, fat, fiber, and carbohydrates are not counted on this program.
 Nothing is counted because there are unlimited portions.
-When food energy is used correctly by the body as 100% cellular energy whatever the food provides results positive.
+When food energy is used correctly by the body as 100% cellular energy, whatever the food provides results in a positive.
 This is learned and understood through your counsel in Dietary Progression and submitted data.
 Exercise is always good, cardiovascularly, for muscles and many other functions in the body.
 Exercise should be performed for help and “not to control the scale”.
-Exercise to control the scale has become an unhealthy trend, contributing to addiction issues for a very large percentage of the female & male population, at all ages.
+Exercise to control the scale has become an unhealthy trend, contributing to addiction issues for a very large percentage of the female and male population, at all ages.

 This exercise to control the scale syndrome contributes to eating disorders and unhealthy food related behavior patterns.

 Occurring from early stages, childhood, adolescent, college years and influencing our decision making professionally and personally.
-Years of practice within this field, we see these trends having an ill-effect on hormonal development for females and males.
-Ranging from reproduction issues, menstrual cycle issues, aging in an unhealthy manner, maintaining muscle mass, growing new muscle, insulin deficiency, insulin-inefficiency, ill-carbohydrate assimilation, erectile – libido concerns and bone density.
+During years of practice within this field, we see these trends having an ill-effect on hormonal development for females and males.
+Ranging from reproduction issues, menstrual cycle issues, aging in an unhealthy manner, maintaining muscle mass, growing new muscle, insulin deficiency, insulin-inefficiency, ill-carbohydrate assimilation, erectile – libido concerns, and bone density.

-On this program you will be going to exercise for the “right” reasons and enjoy freedom from the “control the scale syndrome”.
+On this program you are going to exercise for the “right” reasons and will enjoy freedom from the “control the scale syndrome”.

 Eating the right foods for your system can give you the day to day food efficiency and consistency to rely on.
 In council you will learn to understand and interpret our "Scale Reactivity System"(T.M.) as a parameter of how your body and the food are interacting.
-Consistency from the foods that work using the right foods to manage your weight and lose weight rather than forcing your body into exercise, to control the scale syndrome, an unhealthy addiction.
-Most people force exercise while eating the wrong foods, possibly dangerous foods for their systems at the time of forced exercise.
+Consistency from the foods will work using the right foods to manage your weight or lose weight rather than forcing your body into exercise to control the scale syndrome, which is an unhealthy addiction.
+Most people force exercise while eating the wrong foods, possibly dangerous foods, for their systems at the time of forced exercise.

-Eating the right foods for your system enjoying the weight-loss and actually feeling lighter, this becomes your reality on our program.
+Eating the right foods for your system, enjoying the weight-loss and actually feeling lighter, become your reality on our program.
 Exercise is a pleasure rather than a stress.

 When food which is chemical energy is used correctly by the body, whatever that food provides results in a positive.

-The Correct food for your system, equals (=) the right energy for your system.
+The Correct food for your system equals (=) the right energy for your system.

 The wrong foods equal (=) the wrong energy.

 This program can also reduce your fatigue and increase your recovery time from exercise and from stress.
 Many people ask if it is possible to stop weight loss and the answer is "yes".

-You can stop weight loss at any time just by eating foods that you will learn cause your specific system to stop losing and other foods that cause your bodyweight to maintain weight or go up.
-This all happens while your body is reaching its ideal body fat.
-With this weight-loss there will be no loss of strength in fact you will be stronger as clients report from eating those proteins that work best in your body per your individualized dietary program.
+You can stop weight loss at any time just by eating foods that you will learn cause your specific system to stop losing and other foods that cause your bodyweight to maintain weight or increase.
+This all happens while your body is reaching it's ideal body fat.
+With this weight-loss, there will be no loss of strength.
+You will be stronger, in fact, as clients report from eating those proteins that work best in your body per your individualized dietary program.

 The list of rapidly growing health issues is food related as much as it is immune related.